Becoming A Cable Technician

-|Degree Level||High school diploma is standard, but postsecondary training is useful*|
+|Degree Level||High school diploma usually required; certification is available.|

-|Degree Fields||Telecommunications, electronics or electricity*|
+|Degree Fields||Telecommunications, electronics or electricity.|

-|Certification||Voluntary certification is available from organizations such as the National Joint Apprenticeship and Training Committee*|
+|Licensure and Certification||Voluntary certification is available from organizations such as the National Joint Apprenticeship and Training Committee.|

 Step 1: Meet Educational Requirements